shapelets/khiva/README.md

 ### Generating the Khiva installer

-CPack is used in order to perform this task.
+The CPack utility from cmake is used to generate the installer.

-**Notes:** Before generating the installer the project should be built following the process explained in the `Process` section above.
-The generated package will be stored in the `build` folder.
+**Notes:** Before generating the installer, the project has to be built by following the `Build from source code` section above.
+The generated package is stored in the `build` folder.

-For linux either a deb or a rpm package the installer can be generated.
-This could be done running the command `cpack -G DEB` or `cpack -G RPM` respectively inside the build folder.
+For linux, either a deb or a rpm installer package can be generated.
+This is done by running the command `cpack -G DEB` or `cpack -G RPM` respectively inside the build folder.

 ### Generating documentation